A wild horse rubbing against a Ponderosa pine tree branch in the Apache-Sitgreaves National Forest near Heber, Arizona.

 3. Human interference

 Feeding, approaching, or attempting to interact with wild horses can disrupt natural behaviors and increase the risk of injury — both for humans and the animals.
-You don’t really have to backpack into areas to see horses in Arizona, so human interference can be more common.
+Because many herds are accessible by car or short walks on easily accessible backpacking trails, human interference is a more frequent challenge than in more remote wilderness areas.

 4. Ecological and livestock conflicts